DIDSR/VICTRE/FBP DBT reconstruction in C/README_recon.md

 --------------

 - FFTW3 package needs to be installed (on Ubuntu, use the command 'sudo apt-get install libfftw3-dev')
-- Flatfield projection file (all projections concatenated in a single raw file).
-- DBT projections (all projections concatenated in a single raw file).
+- Needs the following inputs: flatfield projection data, DBT projections for the phantom, and phantom dimensions as voxels (reconFBP_script.sh script needs pc_seed_crop.mhd file for obtaining this information for the phantom).

 Input arguments to the executable (given from command line separated by a blank space)
 --------------------------------------------------------------------------------------